 (c) is a tree or native vegetation, on the site, that is within close proximity to the approved buildings (ie; within 0 to 5 metres of the approved building) and provided it has not been identified for specific retention in any of the approved plans or documentation.

-A separate application shall be made to Council in accordance with Clause 5.9 of LEP 2014 for the removal of any other trees or native vegetation.
+A separate application shall be made to Council for the removal of any other trees or native vegetation.
 This includes application for the removal of any understorey vegetation or the stripping of ground cover vegetation that is outside those areas approved for construction.

 All reasonable measures shall be undertaken to protect all other native vegetation on the site and on adjoining lands from damage during construction.
 Such measures shall include but not be limited to: